agorelik2/alina-portfolio/README.md

 - Updated portfolio featuring projects 1 and 2 as well as four of my homework assignments.

+- Updated colors, links locations and size of the images to make portfolio look more professional

-- Updated GitHub profile with pinned repositories featuring project 1 and two exemplary assignments.
+- Updated GitHub profile with pinned repositories featuring projects 1 and 2 as well as four of my homework assignments.

 - Updated resume